GoldenPavilion/quartermaster/notes.md

 added features:

--- user is greeted and asked if they would like to browse or receive a random gift
+--  DONE user is greeted and asked if they would like to browse or receive a random gift
-    if the user selects "browse"
+    DONE if the user selects "browse"
-    -- user is asked to select from a list of magical item types -- user is provided a list of magical items of the type they selected -- user selects item they'd like to review
+    -- DONE user is asked to select from a list of magical item types -- DONE user is provided a list of magical items of the type they selected -- DONE user selects item they'd like to review
-    -- user sees item details
+    -- DONE user sees item details
-    if the user selects "random
+    DONE if the user selects "random
-    -- user sees details of random magical item
+    -- DONE user sees details of random magical item

     Classes
     -- MagicItem